tgval/tgval-nix/README.md

      - Username: match the machine config name (e.g., `tgval-tuxedo`)
      - Password: choose a strong password

 2. **Deploy the NixOS configuration**
-   - Copy the `nixos` folder to the new machine
+   - Ensure `git and `gnumake` are installed on the initial installation
+   - Backup the generated hardware-configuration.nix (or regenerate one with nixos-generate-config)
-   - Copy the generated `hardware-configuration.nix` to the correct subfolder:
+   - Copy the backed/generated `hardware-configuration.nix` to the correct subfolder on `nixos/machines`:
+   - Delete the original /etc/nixos folder
+   - Run `make link-nixos`

 ```bash
 mkdir -p ~/nixos-config/machines/<machine-name>